Phillies' Edubray Ramos: Headed back to majors

 Ramos will be recalled from Triple-A Lehigh Valley on Wednesday, Matt Gelb of The Philadelphia Inquirer reports.

 Ramos was 2-0 with a 1.54 ERA and a 10:4 K:BB in 11.2 innings since his demotion to Triple-A in late June.
 He was struggling when he was sent back to the minors, but appears to have righted the ship.
-The righty will likley work his way back into a seventh inning role if he keeps pitching well.
+The righty will likley work his way back into a seventh-inning role if he keeps pitching well.

 More News